jeka-dev/jeka/docs/reference-guide/build-library-files.md

 * `JkPathMatcher` An immutable `java.nio.file.PathMatcher` based on `java.nio.file` glob pattern or regerxp.
   Used by `JkPathTree` to filter in/out files according name patterns.

-* `JkPathTree` An Immutable root folder along a `PathMatcher` providing operations to copy, navigate, zip or iterate.
+* `JkPathTree` An Immutable root folder along a `PathMatcher` providing operations to copy, navigate, zip, or iterate.
   This is a central class in Jeka API.

 * `JkZipTree` Same as `JkPathTree` but using a zip file instead of a directory.
-It allows to manipulate a zip file as a regular folder.
+It allows you to manipulate a zip file as a regular folder.

 * `JkPathTreeSet` An Immutable set of `JkPathTree`.
-Helpful to define set of sources/resources and create jar/zip files.
+Helpful to define a set of sources/resources and create jar/zip files.

-* `JkResourceProcessor` A mutable processor for copying a set of files, preserving the structure and replacing some text by other text.
-Typically, used for replacing token as `${server.ip}` by an actual value.
+* `JkResourceProcessor` A mutable processor for copying a set of files, preserving the structure and replacing some texts with others.
+Typically used for replacing the token `${server.ip}` with an actual value.

 Examples